 3.74 As competent authority, the local planning authority concludes that the proposal is within the scope of the Essex Coast RAMS as it falls within the 'zone of influence' for likely impacts and is a relevant residential development type.
 It is anticipated that such development in this area is 'likely to have a significant effect' upon the interest features of the aforementioned designated sites through increased recreational pressure, when considered either alone or in combination.
 It is considered that mitigation would, in the form of a financial contribution, be necessary in this case.
-The relevant financial contribution is therefore one of the Heads of Terms of the s106 agreement set out for this scheme.
+The relevant financial contribution is therefore one of the Heads of Terms of the \$106\$ agreement set out for this scheme.

-Sub Station
+Sub-Station

-- 3.75 An electricity sub station to serve the development would front the access road entering the proposed development adjacent to plot 25 and to the rear garden of No. 39 Alexandra Road.
-The proposed electricity sub station would be enclosed by a brick enclosure and would be of a solid compact structure relatively minor in scale and unobtrusive structure in the street scene due to its set back and use of materials matching those dwellings proposed.
-The proposed construction of the sub station would follow UK Power Network construction methodology.
-The proposed sub station and brick enclosure are not considered to have a detrimental impact on the character and appearance of the surrounding area. - 3.76 With regard to neighbouring properties, the proposed sub station is enclosed within a masonry structure, with solid masonry roof.
+- 3.75 An electricity sub-station to serve the development would front the access road entering the proposed development adjacent to plot 25 and to the rear garden of No. 39 Alexandra Road.
+The proposed electricity sub-station would be enclosed by a brick enclosure and would be of a solid compact structure relatively minor in scale and unobtrusive in the street scene due to its set back position and use of materials matching those dwellings proposed.
+The proposed construction of the sub-station would follow UK Power Network construction methodology.
+The appearance of the proposed sub-station and its brick enclosure are not considered to have a detrimental impact on the character and appearance of the surrounding area. - 3.76 With regard to neighbouring properties, the proposed sub-station is enclosed within a masonry structure, with solid masonry roof.
 Ventilation will be provided by louvered panel doors to the south, away from the nearest noise receptors (plot 25 and No. 39 Alexandra Road).
-The materials proposed would attenuate any impact of noise upon occupiers of the nearest neighbouring properties and therefore the proposed electricity sub station is considered acceptable.
+The proposed sub-station is located 22m away from the rear of 39 Alexandra Road and 1.4m from plot 25.
+The sub-station incorporates a 0.9m planted buffer against the boundary and a minimum 1.8m high fence would also surround the sub-station.
+The materials proposed, together with the planting and timber fence, would attenuate any impact of noise upon occupiers of the nearest neighbouring properties.
+The mitigation proposed is over and above the requirements of the UK Power Network guidance.
+The proposed electricity sub-station is considered acceptable.